-A quicker and easy version of the official coronation quiche as created by the royal family for the coronation of King Charles III.
-Using ready made pasty and with no blind baking, this simpler recipe includes full step by step images and detailed instructions to make this Cheat’s Coronation Quiche fuss free and fool proof.
+Created as a quicker and easier version of the official coronation quiche recipe, this Spinach, Edamame Bean & Parsley Quiche turned out delicious!
+Using ready made pasty and with no blind baking, this simpler recipe includes full step by step images and detailed instructions to make this shortcrust pastry quiche foolproof.

 This post may contain affiliate links.
 Please refer to my Disclosures Page for more details.

 With a new official recipe for the coronation being released by the Royal family with less than 3 weeks to go until the big day, I’ve had to work super quick to test, shoot and create this slightly easier royal quiche recipe.